How to align an element to any direction without flex or grid

 You can’t just use what you feel like

-To use .box as a table element you would need to have two cells inside and then you’d set the inner elements to display:table-cell and then align the content in the second cell to the right.
-I.e. Put a span around the word ‘chevron’
+To use .box as a table element you would need to have two cells inside and then you’d set the inner elements to display:table-cell and then align the content in the second cell to the right. (i.e. Put an element around the word ‘chevron’)